 When calculating completion rate, the calculation only takes into account those people who had some interaction with the questionnaire, meaning that they actually started it.
 We don’t count the number of people who were invited and ignored the invitation.

-Completion rate is calculated by dividing the number of people who completed the questionnaire by the number of people who started the questionnaire.
-If 400 people start it, and 200 of them fill it out until the end, your CR would be 50%, since (200/400) x 100 = 50%.
+Completion rate is calculated by dividing the number of people who completed the questionnaire by the number of people who opened the questionnaire.
+If 400 people open it, and 200 of them fill it out until the end, your CR would be 50%, since (200/400) x 100 = 50%.

 # OF PEOPLE WHO COMPLETED THE SURVEY